eugeneyp/camino/_camino/day_8_logonos.md

 date_camino: May 6, 2019
 ---

 It was the longest day of walking so far – 29km.
 I walked quickly and confidently, and did not make any stops for the last 10km.
-Even though my calves hurt, and I was feeling my limit, I still felt good.
-I believed that my body had overcame the physical challenges of the Camino -- an immature belief, because I would come to learn -- every day was different on the Camino.
+Even though my calves hurt, I still felt good.
+I believed that my body had overcame the physical challenge of the Camino.
+Oh, what an immature belief, as I would come to learn -- every day was different on the Camino.

 I actually remember little from the walk that day, probably because I was feeling too proud about how fast I was walking.
 But as you can see from the photos, the landscape was beautiful.